McMorranLab/corrected_holography/README.md

 C. W. Johnson, J. S. Pierce, R. C. Moraski, A. E. Turner, A. T. Greenberg, W. S. Parker, and B. J. McMorran, “Corrected Off-Axis Holography for Producing Arbitrary Scalar Fields,” Opt.
 Express, OE (Submitted 2020)

-It is managed by the McMorran Lab at the University of Oregon, see licence for use and distribution permissions.
+It is managed by the McMorran Lab at the University of Oregon.
+See licence for use and distribution permissions.

 POC: [Benjamin J. McMorran](mailto:mcmorran@uoregon.edu?subject=[GitHub]%20corrected_holography)